 Suspension of studies

-The University will always contact you by email to discuss any unusual circumstances before a report is made to the Home Office and in some cases a report may not be required.
-If a report is made to the Home Office, then your visa will not be affected.
+The Student Visa Compliance team will always contact you by email to discuss any unusual circumstances before a report is made to the Home Office and in some cases a report may not be required so your visa will not be affected.

 Withdrawing from your course

-If you withdraw from a course then the University will need to inform the Home Office if you needed a CAS number to apply for your visa.
-The Student Immigration team will email you before making a report to the Home Office to discuss any unusual circumstances you may have, for example transferring to a different sponsor or visa type.
+If you withdraw from a course then the University will need to inform the Home Office if you hold a student visa.
+The Student Visa Compliance team will email you before making a report to the Home Office to discuss any unusual circumstances you may have, for example transferring to a different sponsor or visa type.